James Fleming – Executive Director

 James has worked as a lawyer in industrial relations for government, unions and the community legal sector.
 Previously, he was a Legal and Industrial Officer at the Australian Council of Trade Unions, an Adviser – External Affairs at the Fair Work Ombudsman, and a Solicitor at JobWatch and Youthlaw.

-James holds a Bachelor of Arts/Laws (honours) from ANU.
+James holds a Bachelor of Arts/Laws (honours) from ANU and Master of Arts (Uppsala University, Sweden).

 Jane Douglas – Business Manager